 So this is going to be one of those, let’s get inspired together type of posts.
 I love color in the garden.
 I feel like my garden and patio should be kind of like art… because what you are doing in a garden is honoring the art and beauty in nature.
 And nature is colorful!
+Adding color to your patio or outdoor area just pulls everything all together.
 I really love garden designers that are willing to step out of the typical design zone, and use art and color in the garden.
 If you ever want to be inspired along those lines, try reading “Making Gardens Works of Art”, by Keeyla Meadows.
 It will change the way you think about your garden!

 Today I’m going to focus on ways to make your patio pop with color… through your furnishings!
 Its the easiest, fastest (no waiting for a plant to bloom!) and most permanent way to add color to your whole garden.
 So here they are, great inspirational ideas to get you going!